 First of all, we need fat to survive.
 It is a critical source of energy and insulates our body.
 It enables us to absorb fat-soluble nutrients such as Vitamin A, D, E, and K, which are critical for proper development and bodily functioning.
 Improper absorption of vitamin A that leads to deficiency can result in visual impairment and blindness, as well as increase the risk of severe illness and death from infections such as diarrheal disease.
-Vitamin D deficiency decreases the absorption of calcium and may lead to brittle bones, increases lethargy, risk of death from cardiovascular disease, and cognitive impairment in older adults.
+Vitamin D deficiency decreases the absorption of calcium and may lead to brittle bones, increases lethargy, risk of death from cardiovascular disease, and cognitive impairment in older adults (if you are interested, in a comprehensive review of the plethora of benefits of vitamin D, check out this article here!).
 Further, fat protects our body by providing a cushion around major organs such as the brain and heart.
 Fat also helps make hormones, such as sex hormones, which ensures the ability of a women to menstruate and become pregnant, and a man to be fertile.
 On a cellular level, they make up a component of the cell membrane, the wall between the inside of the cell and the outside world.
 Therefore, fat isn’t just important for life, it is CRUCIAL!

 Raw sources of fat are great sources!
 Avocados are high in monounsaturated fat, which actually lowers LDL cholesterol, and decreases risk for heart disease!
 While some raw foodies believe that cold-pressed olive oil should not be consumed, it may be considered a “raw” food and is also high in monounsaturated fat, lowering LDL cholesterol.
 Olive oil may also reduce risk of certain cancer.
 In one study, oleocanthal, a phenolic compound found in olive oil, induced cell death in all cancer cells examined as fast as 30 minutes after treatment!